Emna88/DisasterResponseEssay/README.md

 # Disaster Response Pipeline Project

+The purpose of this project is a machine learning classifier that reads messages collecting during a disaster and classifies them into categories so they can be answered appropriately.

+The proposed algorithm reads messages, clean and tokenize them and fed them to a ML pipeline that permits to classify each message to the appropriate label.

+### File Descriptions
+data/process_data.py - The ETL script
+models/train_classifier - The model building steps
+app/run.py - The server for the website app/templates - The website HTML files
+data/*.csv - The dataset

+### Installation
+Run pip install -r requirements.txt

 ### Instructions:
 1. Run the following commands in the project's root directory to set up your database and model.